viaacode/documentation-jekyll/docs/instroom/sip_specification/sip_structure/6_structure_representation.md

 ## /representation_* (directory)

-The `/representation_*`  directory contains all information about a certain representation of the (sub)IE(s) of the SIP.
+A `/representation_*` directory consists of at least a `mets.xml` file, a `/data` directory and a `/metadata` directory.
-It contains both descriptive and preservation metadata, as well as the actual media files making up the representation.
+It contains both descriptive and preservation metadata, as well as the actual media files making up a certain representation of the (sub-)IE(s) of the SIP.

 Each `/representation_*` directory contains its own `mets.xml` file which acts similarly as the package `mets.xml` and serves as an inventory of the files and directories of the representation level.

-<mark class="miel">documentation en schemas directories moeten uitgelegd worden, ook al zijn ze optioneel.
-Mag kort.</mark>
+A `/representation_*` directory may contain a `/documentation` and a `/schemas` directory.
+The former may contain additional information aiding the interpretation of the representation, while the latter may contain XML Schema Definition (XSD) files of the metadata schemas used in the representation.
+These two directories are ignored during ingest and will therefore not be archived.

 ***Requirements***